From Trope to Table

 Refusal has cost, compliance has cost, delay has cost.
 The room becomes the dungeon and protocol becomes the constraint.

-Dune gives a large-scale version: a political “gift” reads as an honor on first glance but functions as a trap, moving a house into hostile jurisdiction where enemies control logistics, information, and legitimacy.
+Dune gives a large-scale version: a political “gift” reads as an honor on first glance and functions as a trap, moving a house into hostile jurisdiction where enemies control logistics, information, and legitimacy.
 Game of Thrones gives an intimate version: a summons to court places a protagonist inside a political machine where every promise is conditional and every agent has hidden motives.

 At Aulis, Iphigenia is called under wedding pretense; the summons transfers her from family protection into war logic.
 In fairy-court traditions, hospitality, naming, and seating are binding acts.